Applying for medical practitioner registration

 Performers list for approved general practitioners

-All registered general practitioners are required to apply to be on the performers list.
+All general practitioners are also required to apply to be on the Performers List.

 - a copy of your UK General Medical Council (GMC) certificate of registration

-- a criminal record certificate that’s been issued within the last six months
+- a criminal record certificate which has been issued within the last 6 months

 List of approved general practitioners